Checkmk

 • Connect SQL

-There are also good reasons for not running MSSQL monitoring via the Windows system user, the most banal reason being that there is no Windows system user on Linux systems.
-Further reasons can include security requirements within the company or simply the desire to have dedicated and clearly named logins, the meanings and functions of which can be readily recognized from their names.
+There are good reasons for not running MSSQL monitoring via the Windows LocalSystem account.
+Potential reasons include security requirements in the organization or simply the desire to have dedicated and clearly named accounts, the purpose of which is already clear from the name.

-The agent plug-in of course also works with such logins.
+The plug-in of course also works with such accounts (logins).

 The basic requirement in MSSQL is that the Server authentication is set to SQL Server and Windows Authentication mode.
-If you do not want to or cannot use the Windows system user, this requirement should already have been met, but this point should not go unmentioned.
+If you do not want to or cannot use the Windows LocalSystem account, this requirement should have already been met, but it should not go unmentioned here.

-If there is no corresponding user on your MSSQL server or in your instance, you can create one using the Microsoft SQL Server Management Studio:
+If there is no corresponding user on your MSSQL server or in your instance, you can create one on your Windows system via the Microsoft SQL Server Management Studio (with any username):

 This login requires the following permissions: